davidliaos/AutoRedditStories/README.md

 # READ
 .gitignore didn't gitignore.
 Currently Uploading does not work, which is why it's commented out.
+I am unable to understand the fix for this but please feel free to look into it.

 # Auto Reddit Stories
 This Python script allows you to create videos from top posts on a subreddit, using text-to-speech and a collection of videos in a directory.
 The resulting video will contain the text from the post, spoken by a virtual assistant, with a background video.

 ## Requirements
-You need to have Python 3.x installed on your system to run this script.
-Additionally, you need to install the following Python modules:
+You need to have Python 3.9+ installed on your system to run this project.

-- PRAW
-- requests
-- moviepy
-- speech_recognition

-To install them, use the following command:

-pip install praw requests moviepy SpeechRecognition
+pip install -r requirements.txt

 ## Usage
 1. Clone this repository to your local machine.
 2. Create a Reddit app on the Reddit website.
 This will give you a client_id and a client_secret.
 3. Go to TikTok and get your session ID from the applications tab.
 4. Fill in your info in the .env file.
-6. Run the script
+6. Run the project

 This will create a video for each of the top posts on the subreddit, using a random video from the videos directory as a background.